Certificate III in Light Vehicle Mechanical Technology

 (Not eligible for government subsidy)

-*Fees displayed are estimates for the total program and may change depending on individual circumstances at enrolment.
+*Fees displayed are estimates for the total course and may change depending on individual circumstances at enrolment.
 Fees are subject to change annually.

-Visit our TAFE enrolment fees page for more information.
+Visit our fees and charges page for more information.

 Material Fees

-Material fees cover the cost of items which are purchased by the university and provided to the student, such as tools, materials, uniforms, textbooks, excursions and other incidentals associated with the program.
+Material fees cover the cost of items which are purchased by the university and provided to the student, such as tools, materials, uniforms, textbooks, excursions and other incidentals associated with the course.

-The estimated material fees for this program are $442
+The estimated material fees for this course are $445

 Important Information